Skip to main content

 Chemical Contaminants

-- Heavy metals: As the interior of iron and steel pipes corrode over years of contact with stagnant water, metals leach into the water.
-This is one reason fire sprinkler discharge is often black or dark brown.
+• Heavy metals from MIC: As the interior of iron and steel pipes corrode through Microbiologically Influenced Corrosion (MIC)— the engineering term for accelerated corrosion driven by biofilm activity, particularly sulfate-reducing and iron-oxidizing bacteria — metals leach into the water.
+This is one reason fire sprinkler discharge is often black or dark brown, and why sprinkler-system reliability is itself degraded over time.

 Biological Contaminants